maurizWeymann/brokeApp/README.md

 # Milestone 1

-## Project name: 'Broke'
+## 'Broke'

-### A small app that can calculate the time period it will take you to get you rich
+### A small app that can calculate the time period it will take to get you rich

 ## HowTo